-Admin: A user that has unrestricted access to all areas within the Content Automation platform.
-Admins are the only users that are able to add users and edit teams as well as access the Account Settings tab.
+Admin: A user with unrestricted access to all areas within the Content Automation platform.
+Admins are the only users that can add users, edit teams, and access the account settings tab.

-Announcement: These are customizable messages that are composed in the Content Automation Platform.
-Announcements can be sent to all users and teams, or specific users or teams.
+Announcement: These are customizable messages composed in the Content Automation platform.
+Announcements can be sent to all users and teams or specific users or teams.
 Once sent, the users will receive an email.

-Author: a user that has access to edit and change particular inputs and assets within a document, based on a template that has been created by the client for use.
+Author: a user with access to edit and change particular inputs and assets within a document based on a template the client created for use.

 Content Automation Asset: Image resources that can be uploaded into Content Automation templates.
 This may include logos, social media graphics, illustrations, photography, etc.

 Content Automation Approval: Approval is given by your default reviewer when they are satisfied with how your document looks.
-Most documents require approval before the creator is able to export, download, print or share the collateral.
+Most documents require approval before the creator can export, download, print, or share the collateral.

-Content Automation Template: Templates are files that act as a starting point when creating documents.
+Content Automation Template: Templates are files that are a starting point when creating documents.
 Templates contain pre-formatted elements to help you design your collateral according to your brand's style guidelines.
-Each template is populated with and controlled by a number of Inputs that allow users to edit the document's content.
+Each template is populated with and controlled by several Inputs that allow users to edit the document's content.

-Designer: A user who has the ability to build templates for users within their organization.
-Designers have edit access to all projects and their documents, as well as access to the Assets and Templating tabs.
+Designer: A user who can build templates for users within their organization.
+Designers have edit access to all projects and their documents, as well as access to the assets and templating tabs.

 Documents: Documents can be created by users from their available suite of templates.
-Documents are the individual pieces of collateral that live inside a project folder e.g. brochures, web ads, signage, business cards, social media tiles, etc. These documents can be edited based on the inputs available in that template.
-Documents may or may not require approval in order to be exported, downloaded, shared, or printed.
+Documents are individual pieces of collateral that live inside a project folder, e.g., brochures, web ads, signage, business cards, social media tiles, etc. These documents can be edited based on inputs available in that template.
+Documents may require approval to be exported, downloaded, shared, or printed.

-Export: Documents converted to their finished file format e.g. HTML files being converted into PDF documents.
+Export: Documents converted to their finished file format, e.g., HTML files converted into PDF documents.

-External Contributor: Either a Content Automation user or someone without a login who is given temporary access to a project in order to collaborate on documents with you under a limited scope of use.
+External Contributor: Either a Content Automation user or someone without a login who is given temporary access to a project to collaborate on documents with you under a limited scope of use.

-Featured Slide: The notification banner that appears at the top of the Projects screen to communicate organization announcements to Content Automation users.
+Featured Slide: The notification banner at the top of the projects screen communicates organization announcements to Content Automation users.

-Format: Formats are a set of dimensions and a file format that your template will be exported in.
+Format: Formats are a set of dimensions and a file format in which your template will be exported.
 The job of a format is to constrain a template to the set defined dimensions and to export it as the correct file extension.

-Input: An input is a globally accessible tag that gives authors the ability to populate a Content Automation document with content.
-There are various types of inputs that can be utilized to help make documents as customizable, or as stringent as necessary.
-Inputs come in different types which are appropriate for different forms of content.
+Input: An input is a globally accessible tag that allows authors to populate a Content Automation document with content.
+Various types of inputs can be utilized to help make documents as customizable or as stringent as necessary.
+Inputs come in different types, which are appropriate for other forms of content.

 Masquerading: Allows Admins to assume a user's account to undertake actions such as troubleshooting and approving documents.